phoihos/vscode-translate-it/README.md

 ## History Logging

-You can find the histories of translation in the **Output Channel**
+You can find the histories of translation in the **Output Channel**.

 ![Demo 3](./images/readme/demo3.png)